Wondering How to Decorate Clear Plastic Ornaments for Christmas? Top US craft blogger, Sweet Red Poppy shares some Super Easy Ways.

 Even though my little minions do their very best to destroy everything nice that I have, I still wanted to have a beautifully decorated Christmas tree.
 Practical?
 Probably not, but sometimes, I just have to have my way!
 My couch may be stained with yogurt and my floor is covered in mystery stains but by gosh I'll have a beautiful Christmas tree this year!

-So I set off to JoAnn’s like any crafty woman would, with three children in tow, my pockets loaded with applesauce squeeze tubes and an abundance of fruit snacks to see what I could find.
+So I set off to JoAnn's like any crafty woman would, with three children in tow, my pockets loaded with applesauce squeeze tubes and an abundance of fruit snacks to see what I could find.
 While I was there I found the perfect clear plastic ornaments.
-Really it’s quite impressive that I was able to find anything given that I seemed to be fighting world war three single-handedly against my children.
-Do anyone else’s kids go absolutely nuts at Joann’s?
+Really it's quite impressive that I was able to find anything given I had three kids in tow.
+Do anyone else's kids go absolutely nuts at Joann's?

 I dug through all of my scrap drawers and my Christmas bins and came up with some great decorations.
 I made a video to walk you through each step!